andrewrk/node-groove/README.md

 must be a power of 2.
 `groove.createPlayer()` defaults this to 1024

-#### player.memoryBufferSize
+#### player.sinkBufferSize

-How big the memory buffer should be, in sample frames.
+How big the sink buffer should be, in sample frames.
 `groove.createPlayer()` defaults this to 8192

 #### player.attach(playlist, callback)